 Freewallet welcomes Ripple on board.
-Now you can enjoy XRP on our Multi-Currency wallet on web, iOS and Android.
+Now you can enjoy XRP on our multi-asset Crypto Wallet on web, iOS and Android.
 An XRP Wallet for Android devices is coming soon.
 If you’ve never heard what Ripple is or want to learn more about it, read the following post.

 What is Ripple?

 Ripple is a fintech company based in San-Francisco with offices around the world, focused on cross-border payment solutions.
 The company aims to create a platform for instant payments from one point on the Earth to another with any currency.
 Ripple can replace traditional payment systems like SWIFT, which require more time for cross-border transactions.
 The network uses XRP as the internal digital currency, designed to facilitate transactions within the platform.

 Why is it so cool?